fritzlaszlo/gitpushremotepull/README.md

 1. 📤 Pushes your current branch (or a specified branch) to the remote Git repository
 2. 🔐 SSHs into your remote server
-3. 🔄 Performs a `git fetch` and `git reset --hard` to update the remote repository *IMPORTANT* This script does not pull (even though it's called "gitpushremotepull" ), it only pushes and updates the remote repository.
+3. 🔄 Performs a `git fetch` and `git reset --hard` to update the remote repository

+**Note:** ⚠️ This script does not pull (even though it's called "gitpushremotepull" ), it only pushes and updates the remote repository.
 All changes on remote server are lost.
 Use with caution.

-> **Note:** ⚠️ This script is designed for quick updates of existing repositories.
-It requires that Git remotes are already properly set up in both your local and remote directories.
-It does not clone repositories or perform initial setup.

 ## 📋 Prerequisites

 - 🛠️ Git installed and configured on both local and remote machines
 - 📁 Existing Git repository with properly configured remotes on both local and remote directories
 - 🔑 SSH access to the remote server

-- 🔒 Proper permissions to push to the Git remote and update the remote directory
+**Note:** ⚠️ This script is designed for quick updates of existing repositories.
+It does not clone repositories or perform initial setup.

 ## 🔧 Setup